ReproNim/reproschema/docs/98_FAQ.md

 ### A more concrete example

-As things might be be quite abstract, here is a simple example of linked data to help you make things more concrete:
+As things might be be quite abstract, here is a simple example of linked data to help make things more concrete:

 ```json
 {